jakob-fyi/ng-adv/demos/09-microfrontends/01-microfontend/readme.md

-# Real-time connected Angular Microfrontend that is a part of an Event Driven Architecture (EDA)
+# Real-time connected Angular Micro-Frontend that is a part of an Event Driven Architecture (EDA)

 Food Orders Dashboard `food-orders-dashboard` implemented as Angular Micro-Frontend using `@ngrx/component-store` displaying orders in real-time using SignalR.
 The orders are sent to the dashboard using an Event Grid Topic that is triggered by a CloudEvent.
 The CloudEvent is sent by a function app that is triggered by an HTTP request.
 The function app communicates with the SignalR service using a SignalR client.